Decision tree classification | Decision Tree Classification Guide

 a) Nodes: It is the point where the tree is divided according to the value of some attribute / dataset characteristic.

-b) Edges: Directs the result of a division to the next node that we can see in the previous figure that there are nodes for features such as perspective, humidity and wind.
+b) Edges: It directs the result of a split to the next node that we can see in the figure"Figure" is a term that is used in various contexts, From art to anatomy.
+In the artistic field, refers to the representation of human or animal forms in sculptures and paintings.
+In anatomy, designates the shape and structure of the body.
+What's more, in mathematics, "figure" it is related to geometric shapes.
+Its versatility makes it a fundamental concept in multiple disciplines.... previous that there are nodes for features such as perspective, humidity and wind.
 There is an advantage for each potential value of each of those attributes / features.

 c) Root: This is the node where the first division takes place.